What is the difference between letterboxing and geocaching?

 Letterboxes are hidden in public places like parks and nature trails and can be located by following clues from the letterbox owner.
 Most letterbox seekers use online forums to review the clues for local letterboxes, although some boxes are only discovered through word of mouth clues.

-"Take the next left turn, go to the tree with the trunk like a big sleeping bear.
+Example of a Letterboxing Clue: "Take the next left turn, go to the tree with the trunk like a big sleeping bear.
+Look towards the pavilion, spy the tree like a “V” and you will find it behind there."

 The actual letterbox can be any type of durable container that can withstand the elements, such as a metal canister or plastic kitchenware.